ipfs/bbloom/README.md

-## bbloom: a bitset Bloom filter for go/golang
+# bbloom: a bitset Bloom filter for go/golang
-===

-package implements a fast bloom filter with real 'bitset' and JSONMarshal/JSONUnmarshal to store/reload the Bloom filter.
+This package implements a fast bloom filter with real 'bitset' and JSONMarshal/JSONUnmarshal to store/reload the Bloom filter.

-NOTE: the package uses unsafe.Pointer to set and read the bits from the bitset.
-If you're uncomfortable with using the unsafe package, please consider using my bloom filter package at github.com/AndreasBriese/bloom

-===

-changelog 11/2015: new thread safe methods AddTS(), HasTS(), AddIfNotHasTS() following a suggestion from Srdjan Marinovic (github @a-little-srdjan), who used this to code a bloomfilter cache.

-This bloom filter was developed to strengthen a website-log database and was tested and optimized for this log-entry mask: "2014/%02i/%02i %02i:%02i:%02i /info.html".
-Nonetheless bbloom should work with any other form of entries.

-~~Hash function is a modified Berkeley DB sdbm hash (to optimize for smaller strings). sdbm  http://www.cse.yorku.ca/~oz/hash.html~~

-Found sipHash (SipHash-2-4, a fast short-input PRF created by Jean-Philippe Aumasson and Daniel J. Bernstein.) to be about as fast. sipHash had been ported by Dimtry Chestnyk to Go (github.com/dchest/siphash )
+It is used in the go-ipfs [blockstore code](https://github.com/ipfs/go-ipfs-blockstore).

+This package provides both unlocked and thread-safe (RWMutex) versions of operations.
+The hash used is SipHash-2-4 split in half, shifted, then fed through the original double-hashing scheme.

 Minimum hashset size is: 512 ([4]uint64; will be set automatically).

-###install
+## install

 ```sh
 go get github.com/AndreasBriese/bbloom
 ```

-###test
+## test
 + change to folder ../bbloom
 + create wordlist in file "words.txt" (you might use `python permut.py`)
 + run 'go test -bench=.' within the folder